LISA: Layerwise Importance Sampling for Memory-Efficient Large Language Model Fine-Tuning: Licenses

 \section{Licenses}

-For instruction following and domain-specific fine-tuning tasks, all the datasets including Alpaca~\citep{alpaca}, GSM8k~\citep{cobbe2021training} and PubMedQA~\citep{jin2019pubmedqa} are released under MIT license.
+For instruction following and domain-specific fine-tuning tasks, all the datasets, including Alpaca~\citep{alpaca}, GSM8k~\citep{cobbe2021training}, MMLU~\citep{hendrycks2020measuring}, AGIEval~\citep{zhong2023agieval} and PubMedQA~\citep{jin2019pubmedqa} are released under MIT license.
+WinoGrande~\citep{sakaguchi2021winogrande} and MT-Bench~\citep{zheng2023judging} are under Apache-2.0 license.
 For GPT-4, the generated dataset is only for research purposes, which shall not violate its terms of use.